ksikota/Tymebank-Transaction-System/README.md

  A simple financial records entry system

 ## Overview
-A simple financial transaction management system that allows users to track multiple accounts, view account balances, and manage transactions (credits and debits).
+A simple financial transaction management system that allows a user to view account balances, and manage transactions (credits and debits).

 ## Features
-- Multiple account management
 - Add, view, update, and delete transactions
 - Responsive user interface
 - Transaction history and account balance calculation